quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part60_12.4_Clips.md

 ---
 #### Continuous and Scalable Timeline in Game Animation
 Background context: Unlike film animation which is strictly sampled at fixed intervals (24, 30, or 60 frames per second), game animations can be continuous and scaled based on the real-time frame rate, CPU/GPU load, and time scaling requirements.
-This means that poses can be calculated for any time index \( t \) during an animation clip.
+This means that poses can be calculated for any time index $t$ during an animation clip.
 :p What are the key differences between film and game animations in terms of timing?
 ??x
 Film animation is typically constrained to fixed frame rates (24, 30, or 60 frames per second), where poses are only evaluated at integral frame indices.
 In contrast, game animations can be continuous and scaled based on varying real-time factors such as the current CPU/GPU load and time scaling adjustments for speed changes.